Comprehensive investigation on baryon number violating nucleon decays involving an axion-like particle: Constraints and implications

 The simulated channels include the two-body modes $p\to\ell^+a$ and the three-body modes $p\to\nu(\bar\nu)\pi^+ a$, $p\to\ell^+\pi^0 a$, $p\to\ell^+\eta a$, and $p\to \mu^+ K^0 a$, with $\ell=e,\mu$.
 For $p\to\ell^+a$, we recast the spectral search results for $p\rightarrow e^+X$ and $p\rightarrow \mu^+X$ with a massless $X$, as reported in \cite{Super-Kamiokande:2015pys}.
-We employ the reconstructed momentum distributions of the charged lepton, $\ell^+$, shown in Fig.\,1 of that reference to obtain the bounds on $p\to \ell^+ a$.
-Similarly, for the channels $p\to\nu(\bar\nu)\pi^+ a$, in which only the charged pion is visible in the final state, we derive constraints using the reconstructed momentum distributions of the $\pi^+$, as provided in Fig.\,3 of \cite{Super-Kamiokande:2013rwg}.
-For $p\to\ell^+\pi^0 a$ and $p\to\ell^+\eta a$, we make use of the reconstructed invariant mass distributions of the charged lepton and the neutral meson.
-The $\pi^0$ predominantly decays into two photons ($\textrm{Br}\simeq 98.8\%$), thus producing Cherenkov rings.
-The $\eta$ meson is reconstructed through the two-photon decay mode $\eta\to 2 \gamma$ ($\textrm{Br}\simeq39\%$), while reconstruction through $\eta\to3\pi^0$ is less effective due to the ring-counting algorithm’s limitation of identifying at most five Cherenkov rings.
-For the $p\to \mu^+ K^0 a$ channel, we utilize the dominant decay channel of $K^0_S\to \mu^+\mu^-$ ($\textrm{Br}\simeq69\%$) to reconstruct the $K^0$ meson.
-We simulate the aforementioned proton decay processes using the analytical expressions and momentum distributions presented in the previous sections, considering one operator a time, and use \texttt{Pythia8}~\cite{Sjostrand:2006za,Bierlich:2022pfr} to model the subsequent decays of the mesons.
-The detector's momentum resolution is implemented according to $\sigma_e=(0.6+2.6/\sqrt{p_e [{\rm GeV}]})\%$ and $\sigma_\mu=(1.7+0.7/\sqrt{p_\mu [{\rm GeV}]})\%$ \cite{Super-Kamiokande:2005mbp}.
-To constrain the lower limits on the partial lifetime $\Gamma^{-1}$, we require that the expected signal do not exceed the observed number of events by more than $2\sigma$ in any bin, i.e., $N_s^i+N_b^i < N_o^i+2 \sigma^i$, where $N_s^i$, $N_b^i$, and $N_o^i$ are the numbers of signal, background, and observed events in the $i$-th bin, respectively, and $\sigma^i$ is the corresponding error bar.
-Note that we have neglected the angular resolution effects in our analysis, which were estimated to be $3.0^{\circ}$ for single-ring $e$-like events and $1.8^{\circ}$ for $\mu$-like events \cite{Super-Kamiokande:2005mbp}, respectively.
+We employ the reconstructed momentum distributions of the charged lepton $\ell^+$ shown in Fig.\,1 of that reference to obtain the bounds on $p\to \ell^+ a$.
+Similarly, for the channels $p\to\nu(\bar\nu)\pi^+ a$ in which only the charged pion is visible in the final state, we derive constraints using the reconstructed momentum distributions of the $\pi^+$, as provided in Fig.\,3 of \cite{Super-Kamiokande:2013rwg}.
+For $p\to\ell^+\pi^0 a$ and $p\to\ell^+\eta a$, we use the reconstructed invariant mass distributions of the charged lepton and neutral meson.
+The $\pi^0$ predominantly decays into two photons ($\textrm{Br}\simeq 98.8\%$), producing Cherenkov rings.
+The $\eta$ meson is reconstructed through the two-photon decay mode $\eta\to 2 \gamma$ ($\textrm{Br}\simeq39\%$), while reconstruction through $\eta\to3\pi^0$ is less effective because of the ring-counting algorithm’s limitation of identifying at most five Cherenkov rings.
+For the $p\to \mu^+ K^0 a$ channel, we utilize the dominant decay channel of $K^0_S\to\pi^+\pi^-$($\textrm{Br}\simeq69\%$) to reconstruct the $K^0$ meson.
+We simulate aforementioned proton decay processes using analytical expressions and momentum distributions presented in previous sections, considering one operator at a time, and we use \texttt{Pythia8}~\cite{Sjostrand:2006za,Bierlich:2022pfr} to model the subsequent decays of the mesons.
+The momentum resolution of the detector is implemented according to $\sigma_e=(0.6+2.6/\sqrt{p_e [{\rm GeV}]})\%$ and $\sigma_\mu=(1.7+0.7/\sqrt{p_\mu [{\rm GeV}]})\%$ \cite{Super-Kamiokande:2005mbp}.
+To constrain lower limits on the partial lifetime $\Gamma^{-1}$, we require the expected signal to not exceed the observed number of events by more than $2\sigma$ in any bin, i.e., $N_s^i+N_b^i < N_o^i+2 \sigma^i$, where $N_s^i$, $N_b^i$, and $N_o^i$ represent the number of signals, background, and observed events in the $i$-th bin, respectively, and $\sigma^i$ represents the corresponding error bar.
+We neglected the angular resolution effects in our analysis, which were estimated to be $3.0^{\circ}$ for single-ring $e$-like events and $1.8^{\circ}$ for $\mu$-like events \cite{Super-Kamiokande:2005mbp}, respectively.